AnnikaV9/hcclient/README.md

 ## Todo
 - Add color schemes
-- Add mod/admin commands that can enabled with flags (eg. `--is-mod`)
+- Add mod/admin commands that can be enabled with flags (eg. `--is-mod`)